THE ORGANIZATIONAL PENDULUM — INSTRUMENT NO. 01

 Clinical operations.
 Balas and Boren estimated 17 years for evidence to reach practice (Balas & Boren, 2000, Managing Clinical Knowledge for Health Care Improvement).
 That was in 2000.
 The number hasn't moved much.
 Clinical innovation happens at the bedside and gets punished by compliance.

 Product lifecycle management.
 The sprint toward launch ignores the governance needed after launch.
 The governance installed after a failure kills the next sprint.
-The product organization oscillates between "ship it" and "control it" every 18 to 24 months, and the people in the middle — the ones who actually build — absorb the whiplash.
+The product organization oscillates between "ship it" and "control it" every 18 to 24 months, and the people in the middle absorb the whiplash.

 17